BigIndustries/cm_mesos_ext/README.md

 # About this project
-This is a package that contains the open source projects Apache Mesos, Marathon and Chronos and provides those services as a Cloudera Manager Parcel that can be deployed and run on a Cloudera Hadoop Cluster.
+This is a package that contains the open source projects Apache Mesos, Marathon and Mesos-DNS and provides those services as a Cloudera Manager Parcel that can be deployed and run on a Cloudera Hadoop Cluster.
 The parcel takes care of the resource management and scheduling of different distributed applications which run in the same cluster.
 The applications are containerized with Docker.

 We also provide ready-to-use Parcels for EL6 and Ubuntu 14.04 (Trusty), see the [Alternative section](#alternative-link-to-existing-premade-parcels).

 # Steps
-* Build a Cloudera parcel containing Apache Mesos, Marathon and Chronos
+* Build a Cloudera parcel containing Apache Mesos, Marathon and Mesos-DNS
 * Build a Cloudera parcel containing Docker

 #changelog v1.0 -> v1.1